-Nestled in beautiful landscapes, there are more than 20,000 German castles that overlook valleys, mountains and the Rhine – and they’re yours to stay in.
-Book now with Culture Trip.
+Nestled in beautiful landscapes, there are more than 20,000 castles in Germany that overlook valleys, mountains and the Rhine – and they’re yours to stay in.
+Discover our guide to the best castle hotels Germany has to offer, bookable now with Culture Trip.

 Sitting high above the Ailsbachtal Valley, Burg Rabenstein’s stone walls and terracotta rooftop make it look as if it’s been plucked out of a Disney fantasy.
 Beneath the castle, there’s a maze of limestone caves that guests can tour, as well as an on-site falconry with more than 80 birds.
 When it’s time to rest your head, all of the 22 rooms are individually decorated with a blend of contemporary and antique-style interiors.

 Perched above 16th-century vineyards overlooking pretty Würzburg, Schlosshotel Steinburg is the perfect escape for foodies.
 Take to the terrace with a glass of wine and take in those aforementioned views before dining on goose, venison or salmon at the hotel’s fine-dining restaurant.
 While most of the rooms are modern, if you’re looking for a proper castle experience, opt for one of the castle rooms for swathes of rich reds, chandeliers and ornate detailing.

 Create your own fairytale at Hotel Burg Trendelburg, which even comes complete with a Rapunzel’s Tower viewing platform.
 The tower in question stretches 40m (131ft) into the Trendelburg skyline, overlooking the lush green fields and the small village below.
 Climb the 130 steps to soak up the panorama, then get pampered like a prince or princess in the hotel’s old-world spa.
 This unique wellness centre features a stone-walled sauna and salt room filled with salts dating back 240 million years.